Vincent Persichetti: Music

 Many of his other works are organized into series.
 One of these, a collection of primarily instrumental works entitled Parables, contains 25 works, many for unaccompanied wind instruments (complete listing below).
 His 15 Serenades include such unconventional combinations as a trio for trombone, viola, and cello, as well as selections for orchestra, for band, and for duo piano.

 During the 1950s, Persichetti was perceived to "truly achieve his own distinctive voice," in the words of Walter G. Simmons.
-One of Persichetti's most revered compositions is his Concierto for Piano, Four Hands.
+One of Persichetti's most revered compositions is his Concerto for Piano, Four Hands.
 This duet was first performed at the Pittsburgh International Contemporary Music Festival on November 29, 1952.
 The piece itself gives the listener the illusion that the two pianists are having a pleasant conversation, without using words, but just musical notes.
 The duet featured both Vincent and Dorothea Persichetti as the performers.
-In his review in the Manchester Guardian, Colin Mason stated, "The Concierto for Piano, Four Hands was for me one of the most interesting stimulating American works of the Pittsburgh International Contemporary Music Festival."
+In his review in the Manchester Guardian, Colin Mason stated, "The Concierto (sic) for Piano, Four Hands was for me one of the most interesting stimulating American works of the Pittsburgh International Contemporary Music Festival."

 Persichetti's esthetic was essentially conservative, a distinctive blend of Classical, Romantic and Modernist elements, contrapuntal, rhythmically charged and expertly scored.
 His musical imagination was multifaceted and highly virtuosic.
 "Following the lineage of Mozart, Mendelssohn and Ravel, Persichetti's music suggests the innocence and childlike joy of pure musical creativity", Walter Simmons wrote in the New Grove Dictionary of American Music.
 "Hence many works for beginners stand, with neither condescension nor apology, alongside more difficult compositions."

 Persichetti frequently appeared as a lecturer on college campuses, for which he was noted for his witty and engaging manner.
 He wrote the noted music theory textbook, Twentieth Century Harmony: Creative Aspects and Practice.
 He and Flora Rheta Schreiber wrote a monograph on William Schuman.

 Persichetti was a big fan of collaboration between music and dance.
 He encouraged his students at Juilliard to work with the dance program to create compositions for the dancers choreography.
 Persichetti also collaborated with choreographers professionally.
 He worked with Martha Graham.
 He admired her seriousness and her commitment to movement.
 Persichetti believed that music has to stand on its own and can not be married to dance, one can not depend on the other.
 He once said, "There isn't such thing as dance music.
 Music is dance, it's motion."

 Persichetti performed many concerts consisting of improvisation.
 He believed any composer/artist must improvise to create.